holehouse-lab/shephard/README.md

 These tools together form the backbone of our informatics infrastructure, and SHEPHARD will contain direct or indirect API access to each of them (and various other tools).

 ## Change log
-As we approach final release and versions of SHEPHARD are available for distribution, a change log is updated and changes that break backwards compatibility or introduce new features are tagged as minor/major increments.
+As we approach the final release and versions of SHEPHARD are available for distribution, a change log is updated, and changes that break backward compatibility or introduce new features are tagged as minor/major increments.
 Bug fixes/docs/tests are simply tagged by their git hash.

-#### Version 0.1.18 (February 2022)
+#### Version 0.1.18 (February 2023)
 * Added defensive programming for writing sites and domains where if a `domain_type` or `site_type` variable is passed, we check explicitly that it's a list.
 * Added ability to write_protein_attributes_from_dictionary (new function in `si_protein_attributes.py`.